Joystream/hydra/docs/queries.md

 description: GraphQL queries are used to fetch data from the server.
 ---

-# Query Node Queries
+# Queries

 ## Introduction

 Hydra cli tooling auto-generates queries as part of the GraphQL schema from your input schema.
 It generates a range of possible queries and operators that also work with relationships defined in your input schema.

-All entities of the input schema tracked by the cli \(re-generation is required when any change happens to the input schema\) can be queried over the GraphQL endpoint.
+All entities of the input schema tracked by the cli (re-generation is required when any change happens to the input schema) can be queried over the GraphQL endpoint.

 ## Exploring queries